Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/1221720/lapr4/sprintb/readme.md

 **Selected Level:** 5

-**Justification and Evidences:** I always connected the commits to the issues using the issue number in the commit message.
+**Justification and Evidences:**

+I always connected the commits to the issues using the issue number in the commit message.
 [Commits](https://github.com/Departamento-de-Engenharia-Informatica/sem4pi-23-24-2nb1/commits/main/)

-Example:

 ## Team Work